koomai/laravel-config/README.md

 ### Register Service Provider

+The core service provider is already registered via package discovery.

-If you want to use this package to override Laravel's config, you will have to manually register `CombinedConfigServiceProvider` in the `providers` array in `config/app.php`.
+If you want to combine/override Laravel's config values, you will have to manually register `CombinedConfigServiceProvider` in the `providers` array in `config/app.php`.

+*Note*: It is highly recommended that you cache your config (using `artisan config:cache`) if you choose to do the above.

 ### Add config